-The Faculty Diversity and Inclusion Fellowship Program at CMU offers opportunities for professional development and to make substantive contributions to diversity, equity, and inclusion efforts by tenured faculty members at the university.
-The program builds leadership skills to become more effective in their current positions, to have a meaningful impact on diversity, equity, and inclusion policy, and to explore intensively an interest in becoming administrative leaders in the future.
+The Faculty Diversity and Inclusion Fellowship Program within the Office of Institutional Diversity, Equity, and Inclusion (OIDEI) offers tenured faculty members opportunities for professional development, in addition to making substantive contributions to diversity, equity, and inclusion efforts at the university.
+These efforts include improving leadership skills; increasing effectiveness in their current positions through enhancing diversity, equity, and inclusion; and making a meaningful impact on diversity, equity, and inclusion policy.

 Each Faculty Fellow will serve under the mentorship of the Vice President and Chief Diversity Officer (VP/CDO) to accomplish one or more mutually defined projects, take part in a formal diversity and inclusion professional development series, attend a DEI-focused conference, and participate in the OIDEI Diversity Symposium.
 Additional tasks and initiatives will be assigned as needed.
 Time and resources will be provided to support Faculty Fellows and ensure their completion of the program.

 Dr. Andrea D. Jasper | Third Fellowship Recipient | Awarded January 2021

 Dr. Andrea D. Jasper demonstrates a commitment to excellence, diversity, and inclusion in her leadership, research, teaching, and service.
 Her project will focus on teacher candidate diversity in the Educator Preparation Program at CMU.
 Dr. Jasper will investigate factors and strategies (e.g., student behaviors, university practices and procedures, college program policies, state certification policies and procedures) that may be helpful in increasing the number of students from historically underrepresented groups in Educator Preparation Programs.